wandersick/ws-dynamic-group/README.md

 ```

 # Release Notes

+* Version 2.0 - 20190528
+    * Minimize the iterations of for-loops (ForEach-Object) for performance enhancement by:
+      * Replacing the comparisons in Main Logic with Compare-Object
+      * Eliminate the use of 'ForEach-Object' for replacing characters with 'Select-Object -ExpandProperty'
+    * It is no longer a requirement to specify *Username* as the header in a flat file (CSV)
+    * The backupBefore parameter is no longer available for customization because backing up group members beforehand is now a hard requirement being a comparison source for Compare-Object cmdlet
+      * The output file of backupBefore has been reformatted to a single column in order to fit the comparison.
+(The output file of backupAfter has also been reformatted to align with the change, although not required technically, this still facilitate comparison in case of troubleshooting)

 * Version 1.3 - 20190414
     * Maintenance release – no new feature.
 (Therefore, keep using the last version would be OK)